JacTech/Pointering/README.md

 <img src="https://github.com/JacTech/Pointering/assets/90476032/5cad6eaf-0042-433d-8b2b-80475bfdc6a0" width=50% height=50%>

-*the PCB in this picture is a earlyer version with the same dimensions as V1.0
+<sup>*the PCB in this picture is a earlyer version with the same dimensions as V1.0